 That’s a lot of attention!
-And no matter who your audience is — age, gender, occupation, (almost) anything — you’ll be sure to reach them through Facebook Ads.
-So the question becomes …
+No matter who your audience is — age, gender, occupation, (almost) anything — you’ll be sure to reach them through Facebook ads.

 The short answer is Facebook Ads Manager.

 While it can look intimidating at first glance, once you get to know Facebook Ads Manager, you’ll find it’s an amazing tool, offering everything you need to optimize your ads and deliver successful campaigns.